 Over 25,000 students currently study on a range of programmes from diplomas and foundation degrees to first degrees and postgraduate qualifications.

 Teesside University has been chosen by the Times Higher Education Supplement as University of the Year for 2009.
 It also earns top marks in student satisfaction surveys .

 Middlesbrough's Parks are perfect for sporty fun or peaceful relaxation.
-Middlesbrough has 5 parks which have been credited with the Green Flag, a national award for parks achieving high quality - they are Albert Park, Fairy Dell, Hemlington Lake and Recreation Centre, Linthorpe Cemetery and Pallister Park.
+Middlesbrough has 8 parks and open spaces which have been credited with the Green Flag, a national award for parks achieving high quality - they include Albert Park, Fairy Dell, Hemlington Lake and Recreation Centre, Linthorpe Cemetery and Pallister Park.

 From the Victorian heritage of Albert Park, and woodland tranquillity of Fairy Dell to the hustle and bustle of Newham Grange Country Farm, or excitement of Prissick Plaza - there's something for everyone at Middlesbrough's parks.

 Grundy's North: Middlesbrough's Parks